-The target population of the experiment was specified by a law (No. 1528/2016).
-The law was proposed by the government on October 20th and accepted on December 29th 2016.
+The target population of the experiment was specified by the Act on Basic Income (No. 1528/2016).
+The Act was proposed by the government on October 20th and accepted by the parliament on December 29th 2016.
 The proposition was loosely based on the recommendations of the research group (Kela 2016).
 The key adopted elements were randomization and mandatory participation.
-However, the target population in the law differed from the recommendations of the research group substantially by narrowing it down to include only those receiving minimum unemployment benefits.
+Otherwise, the experiment differed substantially from the recommendations of the research group.

-The law restricted the experiment to include those who had received unemployment benefits paid by the Social Insurance Institution of Finland (Kela) in November 2016.
-Youth and those close to retirement were also excluded by including only those between 25 and 58 years of age on December 1st 2016.
-In addition, the law lists recipients of 11 different benefit types of which recipients are excluded from the experiment but these restrictions have only a minor impact on the size of the target population.
+The Act on Basic Income restricted the experiment by including only persons who had received unemployment benefits paid by the Social Insurance Institution of Finland (Kela) in November 2016.
+Youth and persons near the retirement age were also excluded, so the target population consisted of individuals between 25 and 58 years of age on December 1st 2016.
+In addition, the Act lists altogether 11 different types of benefits that result in the exclusion from the experiment, but these restrictions have only a minor impact on the size of the target population.

 The size of the treatment group was set to 2,000 individuals.
 Randomization was carried out by Kela on December 15th.
-The SAS code used in the randomization was published by Kela (included in Appendix).
-Based on the preliminary statistics we received from Kela (see Table 1), the size of the target population is
+The SAS code used in the randomization was published by Kela (included in Appendix 1).
+Based on preliminary statistics we received from Kela (see Table 1), the size of the target population was 175,222 individuals.

-175,222 individuals.
 After sampling 2,000 individuals into treatment group, this leaves 173,222 individuals to be potentially used as a control group.